Our Pick: Helinox

 TREKOLOGY Ultralight Chair

-On the bench: Low-slung stable design · about $54 street price · the soft-ground specialist
+Field check: Low-slung stable design · about $59 street price · the soft-ground specialist

 Every hub-and-sling chair has the same enemy, and it is not weight.
 It is soft ground.
 Standard four-foot chairs concentrate your whole load on four small tips, which is why the classic backcountry chair photo is someone sitting at a ten-degree list with one leg buried in sand.
 The TREKOLOGY attacks that directly: a lower seat and a wider, lower stance put less leverage on each foot, so it stays planted on beaches, river bars, and the loose duff of well-used campsites where taller chairs wobble and drill.